Attachments & Voice Input

 Up to 5 files can be attached per message.
 Attachment chips appear above the text input showing filenames.
 Click the X on any chip to remove it.

-Attachment Support by Provider
+Attachment Support by Model

 Voice Input